MrRobz/my-little-tech-life-blog/_posts/2020-05-30-hooking-up-empress-blog-with-netlify-cms.md

 Then Netlify will detect that there was a commit in your repo and will start rebuilding your project.
 When your project is deployed you'll be able to see the post you created.

 **Note:** to add tags or authors, click on the respective collection name from the side menu and click on the `New` button.

 ### [](https://www.netlifycms.org/docs/gatsby/#cleanup)Cleanup

 It is now safe to remove the default Empress blog posts.
 You can use the `delete entry` option available in the CMS.

+That's it you have successfully connected your Empress-blog with Netlify CMS. 🎉

 Github repo: <https://github.com/MalayaliRobz/empress-netlify-cms-starter>